rohitgargRG/rohitgargRG/README.md

-- 👋 Hi, I’m @rohitgargRG
+- 👋 Hi, I’m Rohit Garg A Developer,Coder And Tech Enthusiast.
-- 👀 I’m interested in ...
+- 👀 I’m interested in  Web Development,Coding,UI/UX,Artificial Intelligence and Machine Learning.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Full stack Web Development,Python,C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Front-End Web Development projects.
-- 📫 How to reach me ...
+- 📫 How to reach me - email -- gargrs@rknec.edu

 <!---
 rohitgargRG/rohitgargRG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.